Exponential Moving Average

 skip_ema bool True Skip EMA step if callbacks, such as GradientAccumulation or MixedPrecision, skip the Optimizer update step

-EMAWarmupCallback does not support resumed training while EMA warmup is in progress.
+EMASchedule does not support resumed training while EMA scheduling is in progress.
 This is due to fastai not fully supporting resumable training.

-EMAWarmupCallback can resume training after the warmup period as finished.
+EMASchedule can resume training after the schedule period is finished.

 Footnotes